Mingrui-Yu/Mingrui-Yu.github.io/about/index.md

 I love cars since I was a little boy, and that's my initial motivation to make some contribution in the field of robotics in my career.

 I love playing ping-pong, badminton, and tennis.
-I have learned playing the guitar, but unfortunately I haven't play for about 3 years.
-I like singing which makes me relax, though I cannot do very well.
+I have learned playing the guitar, but unfortunately I haven't played for about 3 years.
+I like singing which makes me relaxed, though I cannot do very well.

 My ideal in life is to enjoy my life, whatever happens.